LasseWolter/useful_scripts/README.md

 # useful_scripts

-A collection of scripts, dotfiles, and playbooks I use to bootstrap development environments across Linux, macOS, and Windows.
+A collection of scripts, dotfiles, and playbooks I use to bootstrap development environments across Linux, macOS, and Windows (well, Windows not really, only if I'm forced to)

 ## Repo structure
-- `ansible_playbooks/` – playbooks for setting up shells, vim/nvim, tmux, node, and copying scripts.
+- `ansible_playbooks/` – playbooks for setting up shells, vim/nvim, tmux, node, and copying scripts from other folders in this repo
 - `create_hotspot_on_linux/` – configuration and notes for running a Linux Wi‑Fi hotspot.
 - `linux-setup/` – personal setup notes for Linux desktops.
 - `mac_setup/` – macOS-specific tweaks and utility scripts.